 The Vegetable Market is more than a weekly shop.
 It’s surrounded by bars, restaurants, cafes and the city’s famed purple vegan ice cream truck.

-Many don’t know until they arrive that Vietnamese restaurants are the beating heart of the culinary scene here, with the history of Vietnamese immigrants in the 1980s staying in the city and opening restaurants.
-You’ll be so spoilt for choice; it might be hard to decide on another cuisine.
+Many don’t realise until they arrive that Vietnamese restaurants are the beating heart of the culinary scene here, shaped by the history of Vietnamese immigrants who stayed in the city and opened restaurants in the 1980s.
+You’ll be spoilt for choice; it might be hard to decide on another cuisine.

 Best Cafes and Restaurants in Brno

-I like the sporadic nature of choosing in a city with seemingly endless choices, but it’s good to know some of the best places to eat and drink in Brno to make an impressionable start.
+I like the spontaneity of choosing in a city with seemingly endless options, but it’s helpful to know some of the best places to eat and drink in Brno to make an impressive start.

 Coffee shops and bistro bars

-Monogram Espresso Bar – extensive coffee range including espresso tonic and cold brews.
+Monogram Espresso Bar – Extensive coffee range including espresso tonic and cold brews from an award-winning barista.

 Look for the bright lights of 4pokoje bistro bar.